sile16/python-isilon-api/README.md

 =================

 An unofficial python library to make Isilon API calls.
 This library is incomplete, not fully tested, and not supported by EMC.
+I only plan to fill in the features as I need them.
+Use at your own risk.

 This is a library I created in order to make a copy tool with the goal of learning the API.
 That said, it does work in my environment and may be useful to others working with the API.

 ####Tested with: